Murders of María José Reyes and Juan Duarte: Murderer

 López began collecting phonographs, lamps, cart wheels and iron gates in 1997, when he moved to Los Boldos, a rural area near Santa Cruz.
-Sometime afterwards, he moved to Los Robles, six kilometers from the urban centre of Lolol, where he joined an "ecologic community", of which he was later expelled.
+Sometime afterwards, he moved to Los Robles, six kilometers from the urban centre of Lolol, where he joined an "ecologic community", from which he was later expelled.
 In August 2009, he moved to Las Palmas, three kilometers from central Lolol, and lived in three different houses there until March 2010.
 After the earthquake of 27 February 2010, he moved to his last home, an old adobe house, located in front of the Lolol firefighters' bureau.
-There, he established an antique shop, in the front of the house.
+There, he established an antique shop in the front of the house.